chrisnoonan98675/site/xl-release/how-to/using-template-version-control.markdown

 To restore a template to a specific revision, click **Restore** from the **Actions** column.
 This creates a new change in the list that is identical to the revision you selected.

 To compare two versions of a template, click the square on the left side next to the desired versions to select them, and then click **Compare**.
 This shows the two selected versions as code in XL Release’s Releasefile format and highlights the differences.

+## Store template versions in Source Control Management

+As of XL Release 8.1.0, you can store template versions in a Source Control Management (SCM) tool.
+This provides easier management of all the artifacts, the possibility to store them together with Releasefiles and Jenkinsfiles, to configure and to use them from a release pipeline.

+You can store the template versions in SCM repositories in a Releasefile with all the necessary information, including attachments.
+For more information, see [Configure Source Control Management (SCM) connection](/xl-release/how-to/scm.html)